JAshishj/pwn.college_Ashish/Comprehending Commands.md

    ```

 ### What i learned:-
-   I learned that the `ls` command does not show the files that start with a `.`, and inorder to view them we have to use the `-a` flag along with the `ls` command.
+   I learned that the `ls` command does not show the files that start with a `.`, and inorder to view them we have to use the `-a` option along with the `ls` command also ilearned that `ls` command can take options along with it's arguments.

    ### Refference :-
    [pwn.college Linux Luminarium-2.The file system](https://youtu.be/b67Jq6IZ3U8?list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC).